Monodromy of the Casimir connection of a symmetrisable Kac-Moody algebra

+Such an explicit resummation is carried out in Appendix~\ref{s:coda} when $\g$ is affine.
+Its construction relies on the well--known resummation of the series $\sum_{n\geqslant 0}(z+n)^{-1}$ via the logarithmic derivative $\Psi$ of the Gamma function, through its expansion

+At present, it is not clear how to carry out such a resummation for an arbitrary symmetrisable \KM algebra.
+We therefore opt for an alternative route: rather than altering $\nablawk$, we modify its monodromy $\mu_{:\K:}$ as follows.

-Although it restores convergence, the normal ordering in \eqref{eq:nablank} breaks the $W$--equivariance of the connection $\wick{\nablak}$.
-The lack of equivariance of its monodromy is measured by a 1--cocycle $\A=\{\A_w\}$ on $W$, given by the monodromy of the abelian connection $d-a_w$, where
+The lack of equivariance of $\mu_{:\K:}$ is measured by a 1--cocycle $\A=\{\A_w\}$ on $W$.
+We show in Section \ref{s:holo-Cox-rep} that $\A_w$ is the monodromy of the abelian connection $d-a_w$, where

-where $\nu:\h\to\h^*$ is the identification given by the bilinear form $(\cdot, \cdot)$.
-To rectify this, we prove in Section 2 that $\A$ is the coboundary of an explicit abelian cochain $\B$.
-As a consequence, the monodromy of $\wick{\nablak}$ multiplied by $\B$ gives rise to a 1--parameter family of actions of $B_W$ on any integrable, category $\O$ module $V$.
+By relying on van der Lek's presentation of the fundamental groupoid of the complexified Tits cone $\sfX\subset\hreg$ \cite{vdL}, we then prove that $\A$ is the coboundary of an explicit abelian cochain $\B$.
+As a consequence, the monodromy of $\nablawk$ multiplied by $\B$ gives rise to a canonical 1--parameter family of actions of the braid group $\Br{W}=\pi_1(\sfX/W)$ on any integrable, category $\O$ module $V$.